How do I order club kit?

 The Odd Down calendar can be viewed at http://www.bathnes.gov.uk/cyclecircuit

-Contact Andy Stewart our Youth development officer at [email protected][email protected]
+Contact Andy Stewart our Youth development officer at [email protected] or Darren Edwards our Road race secretary at [email protected] or for further information.

 Who should I contact?